-Diane Romza-Kutz, Carl Rowley, and Susan Werstak of Thompson Coburn’s cannabis practice attended the 2016 Cannabis Business Summit hosted by the National Cannabis Industry Association in Oakland, Calif., in late June.
+Diane Romza-Kutz and Carl Rowley of Thompson Coburn’s cannabis practice attended the 2016 Cannabis Business Summit hosted by the National Cannabis Industry Association in Oakland, Calif., in late June.
 The conference’s keynote speaker was Gavin Newsom, Lieutenant Governor of California.
 In addition, Oakland Mayor Libby Shaaf addressed the audience.
 More than 3,000 members from all sectors of the cannabis industry attended the summit.

 Thompson Coburn presentations